 (Pocket-lint) - Garmin devices tend to last a long time.
 Not only does the device itself tend to last for a number of years, but often Garmin has these devices on sale and supported for many years.

-At the entry point to Garmin's Forerunner series - that's devices aimed principally at running, but supporting a wider range of sports - the Forerunner 45 is the latest addition.
-It replaces the Forerunner 35, which in turn replaced the 30 - the latter two 30 series devices being similar in many ways.
+At the entry point to Garmin's Forerunner series - that's devices aimed principally at running, but supporting a wider range of sports - the Forerunner 55 is the latest addition.
+It updates the Forerunner 45 which replaced the Forerunner 35, which in turn replaced the 30.
+You can see the pattern.

 But how to these devices differ?
 If you're a Forerunner 35 user, is it time to consider an upgrade?
-If you're looking at a great Forerunner 35 deal, should you pay more for the 45?
+If you're looking at a great Forerunner 35 deal, should you pay more for the 45 or 55?

 - 35: 35.5 x 40.7 x 13.4mm, 37.3g